marcelhekking/cookiecutter-wagtail-tailwind/{{cookiecutter.project_slug}}/README.md

 yarn install
 ```

-Create a Python virtual environmnet will all dependencies specified in the `pyproject.toml` installed:
+install all dependencies specified in the `pyproject.toml`:

 ```bash
 uv sync